 First, I recommend Thorn Mooney’s book Traditional Wicca: A Seeker’s Guide, a great and recent guide to looking for groups.
 Much of it is also applicable to other forms of group witchcraft or learning from a teacher.
 (She also has a great blog and YouTube channel.)

-If your life isn’t reasonably stable, work on that.
+If your life isn’t stable(ish), work on that.

 If you have chronic health issues (physical or mental), it’s a good idea to get those as stable as you can before seeking initiatory training or more intensive group work.